krisbolton/cyber-warfare-explained/about.md

 # Statement

-This work does not support any political ideology, nor does it seek to undermine or promote any nation, group, organisation or person.
+This work does not support, undermine or promote any political ideology, nation, group, organisation or person.
 References are from credible sources.

 # Who

 In the interest of transparency, I will introduce myself.
 Hi, I'm Kris Bolton.
-I work in private sector cyber security in the United Kingdom.
-I hold an MSc in Cyber Security from Wolverhampton Cyber Security Institute (WCRI), where I focused on nation-state cyber threats and the use of artificial intelligence to track advanced threats within networks.
+I hold an MSc in Cyber Security from Wolverhampton Cyber Security Institute (WCRI), where I focused on nation-state cyber threats and the use of artificial intelligence to predict threat movement within networks.
 I have a technical background in Computer Science (BSc).
 You can find me @KrisBolton on Twitter or <a href="mailto:cyberwarfaretoday@gmail.com">contact me via email</a>.

 ---

 # Road Map

-There are currently three complete chapters (although new examples and material are added periodically): Introduction to Cyber Warfare, Conducting a Cyber Attack, and Advanced Persistent Threat (APT).
+There are currently three complete chapters: Introduction to Cyber Warfare, Conducting a Cyber Attack, and Advanced Persistent Threat (APT).

 Approximately nine chapters remain: